ConnorBurgess/super-galactic-age-calculator/README.md

 * * *

 ## Description
 Project utilizes Test Driven Development concepts (Red Green Refactor) to unit test a "galactic age calculator."
-JavaScript incorporates ES6 features, a class and methods to run conversions from Earth age to Solar ages.
+Code incorporates JavaScript ES6 features as well as class and methods to run conversions from Earth age to Solar ages.

 * * *